-China proposes buying $200 billion of American goods, US officials say

-China is stepping up its efforts to avoid a trade war with the United States.
+Did China make a $200 billion trade offer to the US?
+Beijing says no

+China and the United States are offering different accounts of what has been discussed in high-stakes talks this week to avoid a trade war.

-Beijing has proposed boosting Chinese purchases of American goods by around $200 billion in an attempt to reduce the massive trade imbalance between the two countries, US officials said Thursday.
+US officials on Thursday told CNN that Beijing had proposed boosting Chinese purchases of American goods by around $200 billion in an attempt to reduce the massive trade imbalance between the two countries.

-The huge change, which experts say would be very difficult to achieve, is still just a proposal and no agreements have been reached yet in the trade talks between the two sides, the officials added.

-The Chinese Commerce Ministry didn't immediately respond to a request for comment.
+But at a regular news briefing in Beijing on Friday, Chinese Foreign Ministry spokesman Lu Kang denied such an offer had been made.

-The negotiations are aimed at finding a way out of the bitter trade clash between the world's top two economies.
-Washington and Beijing have threatened in recent months to slap tariffs on tens of billions of dollars of each other's products.
+Top officials from the two countries held talks in Washington on Thursday aimed at finding a way out of their bitter trade dispute.
+The United States and China have threatened in recent months to slap tariffs on tens of billions of dollars of each other's products.

-After the trade talks Thursday in Washington between top US officials and a Chinese delegation, the White House said that "the two sides agreed to continue the discussions on Friday."

-Thursday's meetings included one in the Oval Office between President Donald Trump and Chinese Vice Premier Liu He, the top economic adviser to Chinese President Xi Jinping.
+Lu declined to provide more details on the negotiations, which are set to continue Friday, other than to describe them as "constructive."

+China also said Friday that it's removing a huge import tax it recently imposed on US exports of sorghum, a move likely to help ease trade tensions.

 Related: Peter Navarro and Steven Mnuchin feuded at Beijing trade talks

+The US officials had said the idea of increasing China's purchases of American goods by $200 billion increase was just a proposal by the Chinese side and no agreements had been reached.

-The US demands presented to the Chinese government during the first round of talks, which took place in Beijing earlier this month, included cutting the US trade deficit with China by $200 billion by the end of 2020.
+The number reflected one of the US demands presented to the Chinese government during the first round of talks, which took place in Beijing earlier this month.
+The demand called for China to cut its trade surplus with the United States by $200 billion by the end of 2020.

-It wasn't immediately clear how China would carry out such a dramatic increase in imports from the United States.
-It bought $130 billion of American goods last year, according to US government figures.

-Experts have said previously that China would likely struggle to significantly ramp up imports of American-made goods -- and $200 billion would be a staggering increase.
+Experts say China, which bought $130 billion of American goods last year, would struggle to significantly ramp up the amount in a short space of time -- and $200 billion would be a staggering increase.

 "It's unclear how exactly China gets to this number," said Alex Wolf, an emerging markets economist at Aberdeen Standard Investments.

 He pointed out that China could try to shift its purchases of industrial machinery and similar goods from countries like Germany and Japan to the United States.
-But that could cause disruptions to supply chains and create tensions with the affected countries.
-It's also not certain the US economy could easily step in to supply the kind of machinery China needs.
+But that could cause disruptions to supply chains and create tensions with those countries.
+It's also not certain the US economy could easily supply the kind of machinery China needs.

 American companies would need time to adjust to a huge jump in demand from China.